jsadams22/roman-numerals-converter/README.md

 docker build --target=production . -t roman-numerals-prod
 ```

-To run the container, you can simply execute the following:
+To run the container you can execute the following:

 ```bash
 # For the development version; exposes the server on port 8080